Soft Skills Analysis

 This section lists the soft skills naturally associated with the profile: the behavioral competencies that the person tends to express spontaneously.
 Each soft skill is presented with its title and a detailed description of its manifestation at work.
 If feedback is enabled, the candidate indicates whether they identify with each listed soft skill.

-This is a particularly useful section for interview preparation and for highlighting the profile in a recommendation dossier.
+This section is particularly useful for interview preparation and for highlighting the profile in a recommendation dossier.

-Mirroring the soft skills, this section presents "at-risk" soft skills: behaviors that are less natural or more energetically costly for this profile.
-Each is accompanied by a description to understand the context in which this limitation may appear.
+Mirroring the soft skills, this section presents so-called “at-risk” soft skills: those behaviors that are less natural or more energy-consuming for this profile.
+Each is accompanied by a description that helps understand the context in which this limitation may appear.
 Here too, candidate feedback can be displayed.

-This section is valuable for framing an integration plan or anticipating development areas from onboarding.
+This section is valuable for framing an integration plan or anticipating development areas from the outset of onboarding.

 6. The 4 Colors Grid - Behavioral Positioning

-The cursor on the graph shows the exact position of the profile, which may lie across several quadrants.
+The slider on the graph shows the profile’s exact position, which may fall across multiple quadrants.

 7. The 4 Colors Grid - Detailed Parameter Analysis